SebWouters/CheMPS2/sources/matrixelements.txt

 Two important remarks:

 #.
-Every matrix element which can be nonzero according to the point group symmetry should be assigned (also if its value is 0.0).
+On creation of the ``CheMPS2::Hamiltonian`` object, every matrix element is set to zero.
 #.
 Physics notation is used for the two-electron integrals in CheMPS2: :math:`V_{ij;kl} = ( ik \mid jl )` or ``CheMPS2::Hamiltonian::setVmat( i, j, k, l, (ik|jl) )``.